FanaticalTest/ft-test-mobile-factory-demo/README.md

 * If you are running iOS real device ensure to have porperly set `licences.properties`
 * Update the build.gradle by changing the glue `com.fanaticaltest.fttestmobilefactorydemo.cucumber` => with your package name where the cucumber are implemented.
+For convenience we move the device tag as a project property
 ```
 task cucumber() {
 	dependsOn assemble, compileTestJava